Strategies for building good mental health

 Cultivate a healthy social network

 Having a few good friends is more important than having many friends.
-Social networks like Facebook make it easier to make new connections and to keep in touch with old friends.
+Social media makes it easier to make new connections and to keep in touch with old friends.
 However, research reveals that online relationships are not as meaningful or beneficial as face-to-face encounters.

 For information on building healthy relationships consult making good friends from Helpguide.
 The Friendship page at liveabout has articles on a wide variety of relationships issues.